Coercive Control Intensive Trainings

 What will participants learn in this training, and what can the coercive control model explain?

-I will teach participants everything I cover in my expert coercive control reports and more.
+I will teach participants about all the forms of coercive control I cover in my expert reports and more.
 They can use and adapt the structure of my reports for their own needs.

 Participants will receive a list of references, related to the different forms of abuse and control, which they can use to back up their narratives.